 How to Thank Facebook Donors

-One of the issues with Facebook’s donation feature is that there’s no real easy way to thank your facebook donors.
+One of the issues with Facebook’s donation feature is that there’s no easy way to thank your Facebook donors (and track those donations in your donor database).
 Some nonprofits can link their account via Network for Good, but if you aren’t a Network for Good user you are limited with how you can process these donations.

 “Thank You” emails